Order summary

 1. Check Your Purchase Agreement

-Review the paperwork you received when you bought your phone.
+Review the digital contract you received when you bought your phone.
 Look for terms like “carrier-locked” or mentions of a specific cellular network provider.

 2. Contact Your Carrier